 Online Art Gallery

-The weekly Art Group brought people together for creative expression in an informal environment, offering the chance for a mindful break from the day’s worries.
+Our weekly Art Group brings people together for creative expression in an informal environment, offering the chance for a mindful break from the day’s worries.

-For World Autism Awareness Month we are delighted to share the work of these talented group members.
+We are delighted to share the work of these talented group members below.

 I'm Lily, from Stirling.
 I'm 17, have now left school and will be starting college this August.
 I am autistic.
 I love animals and look forward to this virtual art group as it helps me to find new ways to bring my stress levels down by focusing my mind on themes and art materials to stop my anxieties from taking over.